JVChermak/kickstarter-analysis/README.md

 ###Challenge Analyses
 ####Outcomes Based on Goal
 Breaking down the data to find the number of successful campaigns for plays by specific goal range shows that there is a higher percentage of successful campaigns for goals that are less than $20,000.
 There is another spike for goals between $35,000 and $45,000.
 However, the highest percentage of successful campaigns have goal amounts less than $5,000.
 Also, goal amounts of $45,000 to $49,999 had a 100% failure rate.
+There were no canceled campaigns for plays, which is confirmed by the line at 0 on the graph.
 -While Louise's planned goal amount of $12,000 falls into the category of outlier, she still has a 54% chance of success.
 ![Outcome Based on Goal](/Users/jasminchermak/Desktop/Data Analytics Bootcamp/Analysis Projects/Crowdfunding Analysis/Outcome Based on Goal.png)

 ###Outcomes Based on Launch Date
 Looking again at the data for theater campaigns in all countries, May has the highest number of successful campaigns while December has the least.
+There is a very small number of canceled campaigns for most of the year, with a gap in October.
 ![Outcomes Based on Launch Date](/Users/jasminchermak/Desktop/Data Analytics Bootcamp/Analysis Projects/Crowdfunding Analysis/Outcomes Based on Launch_Challenge.png)

 Digging further into plays in the US, May still has the highest number of successful campaigns.
 This data shows that the number of successes stays strong through August.
+Because there were no canceled campaigns for plays, the line was omitted.
 -The best time to launch would be in May.
   -June, July or August are also options for plays in the US.